 Although built to the same standard, many of the SAPF procedural standards for accrediting a facility still do not align with the ICD 705 accrediting processes; however, the two have never been more reciprocal than they are today.

-If you’d like to learn more about the construction standards of SCIFs and SAPFs, you can request a free printed copy of the IC Tech Spec V1.5.
+If you’d like to learn more about the construction standards of SCIFs and SAPFs, you can request a free PDF copy of the IC Tech Spec V1.5.1.
 If you’d like to learn more about what goes into the development of a SCIF or SAPF, Adamo offers education courses to teach you the process, pitfalls and policy for an accredited facility and equips you with the tools and knowledge to apply directly to your own project.